Inverse function: Inverses and derivatives

 This result follows from the chain rule (see the article on inverse functions and differentiation).

 The inverse function theorem can be generalized to functions of several variables.
-Specifically, a differentiable multivariable function f : R^{n} → R^{n} is invertible in a neighborhood of a point p as long as the Jacobian matrix of f at p is invertible.
+Specifically, a continuously differentiable multivariable function f : R^{n} → R^{n} is invertible in a neighborhood of a point p as long as the Jacobian matrix of f at p is invertible.
 In this case, the Jacobian of f^{ −1} at f(p) is the matrix inverse of the Jacobian of f at p.